Jarn/jarn.viewdoc/README.txt

     The reST file to view.

 ``egg-dir``
-    The Python package whose reST-formatted long description to view.
+    The Python package whose long description to view.
     Defaults to the current working directory.